Cellular broadband is reshaping how enterprises define LAN and WAN

 5G and the enterprise networking conversation

 What used to be a discussion of WWAN vs. WLAN is now simply a conversation centered on wireless connectivity.
 In stark contrast to many points throughout the history of wired and WWAN, it is now possible for an entire enterprise to be connected through a cellular broadband network.
 While Private 5G can be used to replace the LAN that connects devices in small areas, 5G can also serve as the backbone of the WAN that connects those devices to the cloud.
+The question is no longer whether wireless fits into the enterprise network.
+It’s where.